enricsng/Data-Driven-World.github.io/_Notes/Graph_Search.md

   4.3 after finish exploring all neighbours, set u's color to black
 ```

 In the second algorithm, we have a new attribute called **parent**.
-In the beginning we set all vertices to have NILL as their parents.
-Since s is the starting vertex, it has no parent and so we set to NILL in step 2.3.
+In the beginning we set all vertices to have NULL as their parents.
+Since s is the starting vertex, it has no parent and so we set to NULL in step 2.3.
 We added step 4.2.1.3 where we set u as the parent to the neighbouring vertex when we add that neighbouring vertex into the Queue.

 With this, we can write another algorithm to retrieve the path from s to some destination vertex v.